 Since the end of March 2020 our schools' and college's decision making has been guided by a set of principles.
 We have adapted these principles1 as the situation and Government guidance has changed.
-This update is based on the latest Government guidance.
+This update is based on the latest Government guidance published on 5 January 2021.
 Our key principles are: